Retail & Distribution has been saved

 About Deloitte’s Retail & Distribution practice

-Deloitte is a leading presence in the retail and distribution industry, providing audit, consulting, risk management, financial advisory, and tax services to more than 75 percent of the Fortune 500 retailers.1
+Deloitte is a leading presence in the retail and distribution industry, providing audit, consulting, risk management, financial advisory, and tax services to 88 percent of the Fortune 500 retail & distribution companies.1

 Key issues affecting retailers